Acculturation is derived from the verb root ‘culture’. Culture is learned. No person can live above their culture, or else he becomes a social misfit.

 - Logistics problems that have been a stumbling block to the success of the exercise should be tackled by the colleges by providing buses for the participating students.

-The government should be courageous enough to fund the programme so that the country can achieve much-needed national stability.
+The government should be courageous enough to fund the program so that the country can achieve much-needed national stability.
 If the ‘I’s’ are dotted and the ‘ts’ crossed acculturation will be a viable tool for a second language acquisition system.